On a Relation Between the Integral Image Algorithm and Calculus: Extending the Integral Image Algorithm to General Domains

-and suggest to extend it to general tendable curves in an intuitive manner: Let $\gamma$ be a tendable curve.
-Then we try to define the suggested integration method of $f$ along the curve simply as:

-where $\left\{ \gamma_{i}\right\} _{{\scriptscriptstyle i=1}}^{{\scriptscriptstyle n}}$ is a uniformly tended division of $\gamma$.
-The \textquotedbl{}definitions\textquotedbl{} suggested at equations (\ref{eq:slanted_mock_def}) and (\ref{eq:slanted_mock_def_2}) seem like intuitive definitions at first glance.
-However, in the appendix (see subsection \ref{slanted_first_def_trial_unsuccessful}) it is exaplained in what sense those are, in fact, not successful definitions. \end{rem} The problems associated with the suggested {}``definitions'' at equations (\ref{eq:slanted_mock_def}) and (\ref{eq:slanted_mock_def_2}) could be resolved via a more careful definition of the above integration method, that involves the antiderivative's values at key points along the positive domain's edge (that will, in turn, enable a calculation of the original function's double integral over a rectangular domain \textendash{} according to the Antiderivative Theorem). \begin{defn} \emph{ Slanted Line Integral over a uniformly tended curve}.
-Let $f:\mathbb{R}^{2}\rightarrow\mathbb{R}$ be an integrable function, and let $F$ be its antiderivative.
-Let $\gamma$ be a uniformly tended curve, contained in another curve, $\Gamma\supset\gamma$.
-Then we define the slanted line integral of $F$ along the curve $\gamma$ in the context of the curve $\Gamma$ as follows:
+\begin{defn} \emph{ Discrete Line Integral over a Monotonic Curve}.
+Let $f:\;\mathbb{R}^{2}\rightarrow\mathbb{R}$ be an integrable function, and let $F$ be its antiderivative.
+Let $\gamma$ be a monotonic curve, contained in another curve, $\Gamma\supset\gamma$.
+Then we define the discrete line integral of $F$ along the curve $\gamma$ in the context of the curve $\Gamma$ as follows: